jsirianni/gocron/doc/TESTING.md

 ## CI

-Google Cloud Build is configured to run on every commit
+Google Cloud Build and Docker Hub are configured to run on every commit

 ## Vagrant
 A Vagrant configuration is provided.
 It will install and configure